 A hotel bridge loan makes it easy for owners and investors to get their investment in the hotel approved.
-They need to show that they have a substantial access to capital resources investment business plan and that the bridge loan will not interfere with current monthly debt payments.
+They need to show that they have substantial access to the capital resources investment business plan and that the bridge loan will not interfere with current monthly debt payments.

 A hotel bridge loan can also take out bank financing or other forms of high-interest financing, which can often be difficult to get approved.